18F/formsgov-tools/README.md

 *Development Note: In order for the tests in this tool to run successfully, create a "formiokeys.env" file in the test/resources directory, and populate the following value with an auth key: FORMIO_DEV_API_KEY=xxxxxxxxxxxxxxxxxxxxxx*

+---

 ### EmbeddedForm

 The EmbeddedForm tool is a docker container that runs a simple webserver that hosts an embedded USWDS form.io example.
-Right now, the form URL is hardcoded within the html, to simulate the embedded functionality.

-To run:
-* Pull down the EmbeddedForm directory
-* To run locally, run npm install, and then npm start.
-A webserver will start on your local machine at http://localhost:8080/  Navigate to this URL and enter data into the form.
-When the form is submitted, a submission page should appear.
-* To create the docker container, at the command line, run "docker build -t {{username}}/{{dockername}} ." replacing {{username}} and {{dockername}} with your own values.
-Then, you can execute the docker container by running "docker run -p 8888:8080 {{username}}/{{dockername}}"  Navigate to http://localhost:8888/ to enter data into the form.
+The tool is useful to simulate how customers may choose to render a form within their applications.

+A detailed readme can be found in the EmbeddedForm directory.

+---

 ### FormDeployer Tool